cgencer/EQueue-docs/06-Tiles.md

 **A fulfilled emotion:** The first emotile, the dormant colour of yellow *(seed)* moves into the second level *(evolving)* on the next tile and it comes into existence *(becoming)* on the third.
 The red on the 1st and 2nd tiles don't have a seed emotion.
 With the next emotile, a blue in the middle could fulfil another emotion.

 ![[tilebag.jpg]]
+*The backside of the emotiles have symbols on each, to help distinguish the stripes easily.*
 ## EmoTile Placement Examples

 ![[placements.png]]